 The aspect ratio of the height and width are also another thing to consider.
 A tablet that is really wide in landscape mode may be more beneficial for those who want to use a tablet primarily as a portable video player.
 A more balanced height to width ratio is typically better for those that want to use the tablet like an e-reader as it provides a more comfortable way to hold it in portrait mode similar to a book.

 Thickness And Contour

-The heavier a tablet is, the more difficult it is to hold that tablet for extended periods of time without the need to prop it up or set it down.
+The heavier a tablet is the more difficult it is to hold that tablet for extended periods of time without the need to prop it up or set it down.
 On the whole, most tablets are very light when compared to laptops.
-The lightest laptops are typically around three pounds.
-Tablets on the other hand are around one and a half pounds or less.
+The lightest laptops are typically around two and a half to three pounds.
+Tablets on the other hand are slightly above one pound or less.
 Even still, a heavier tablet will be more difficult to use over extended periods of time than a lighter one.
 In addition, people with physical disabilities or limitations may find a lighter tablet to be easier to use than a heavier one.

-While the most common size of tablet PC has been based around a 10-inch display, there are actually a wide range of tablet sizes.
+While the most common size of tablet PC has been based around a 10-inch display, smaller tablets are becoming more popular due to their smaller size and corresponding lower price tags.
 In general, there are five typical display sizes available or coming to market.
 Below are the average size and weights for these tablets to give consumers a general idea of what to be looking at.
 Note that extended travel will typically require that a small charger be carried with the tablet and is not factors into the weights below.
 All numbers are listed in portrait mode for height, width, thickness and weight: